someengineering/resoto.com/blog/2022/09-22-cloud-resources-they-have-a-lot-in-common/index.md

 Every resource that Resoto collects provides the above set of properties:

 - Each resource is of a specific `kind` and provides this information as a property.
 A resource `kind` could be `aws_ec2_instance`, `aws_sqs_queue`, etc.
-- The `id` is a synthetic property created by Resoto as a globally unique identifier across providers.
+- The `id` is provided by the cloud provider and identifies a resource.
+There is no guarantee that this `id` is unique across all cloud providers.
+This is the reason Resoto introduces a global unique identifier to each resource on the node level.
 - Resoto tries its best to retrieve the `name` from the underlying resource.
 If the resource does not provide a name, Resoto will look for a `Name` tag and, if found, use its value.
 - Most cloud providers allow attaching arbitrary information to resources as key-value pairs.
 This information is also provided for every resource called `tags`.